p18e3/Do-it-Right-EF_ConcurrencyHandling/README.md

 Referring to the given scenario described in the previous section, we need a mechanism which enables us to perform the following steps:

-1. *Conflict detection:* Detect concurrency conflicts and inform the application / user about it
-2. *Fetch last consistent state:* Provide the last consistent dataset and the dirty dataset(s) in order to be able to merge / synchronize them
+**(1) Conflict detection:** Detect concurrency conflicts and inform the application / user about it **(2) Fetching last consistent state:** Provide the last consistent dataset and the dirty dataset(s) in order to be able to merge / synchronize them
-3. *Conflict resolution:* Realize strategies to write the data back in a synchronized state
+**(3) Conflict resolution:** Realize strategies to write the data back in a synchronized state

 The first, and most important step